kryptopaul/mp_backend/Readme.md

 This is a version for the Weekly Web3 Workshops demo.
 While the original idea was to build a fun derivative of Milady with metadata dependent of the holder's on-chain data, this will focus on the technical aspects of the project.

+It also scraps the aspects that would only work on the mainnet, such as different images depending on a particular NFT's transfer and sales history.

 ## Features

 ### Remilia score